 How to get home insurance estimates

 Your dwelling coverage should equal the cost to repair damage to your home or rebuild it completely at equal quality — at current prices.
 This is called the replacement cost.
-Figuring out how to calculate home replacement cost can be a challenging task, but can be done by making a thorough inventory of building materials used for your home, using online calculators, or, you can hire an appraiser to do it for you.
+Figuring out how to calculate home replacement cost can be a challenging task, but can be done by making a thorough inventory of building materials used for your home, using an online home insurance estimator or hiring an appraiser to do it for you.

 When buying homeowners insurance, you should get enough dwelling coverage to match the full replacement cost of your home.
 An estimate will work for quote comparison purposes, but you need an accurate number to make sure you’re properly insured.